safi-io/Fintal/readme.md

 2.  **Configure Database:**
     * Create a MySQL database named `fintal`.
     * Execute any provided SQL scripts to set up tables and triggers.
 For instance:
+    * SQL Scripts are povided in Helping Files for each table.
         ```sql
         CREATE DATABASE fintal;
         USE fintal;